peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Returns:**

-* A 32-bit signed integer.
+* The number of digits in the decimal form of this integer.
+Returns 1 if this number is 0.

 ### hashCode
     public int hashCode()